The State of Online Engagement in Higher Education

 3. What actually works

-• The Personalized Persistence Framework TM — four layers of intentional support that scale.
+• The Personalized Persistence Framework TM.
+InScribe's model for building student engagement that scales, built around four layers of intentional support that reduce isolation, build belonging, and improve retention.

 4. Engagement in action